andrewletten/rescomp/README.md

-The goal of the R package `rescomp` is to simplify the process of defining, simulating and visualizing the output of ODE models of consumer-resource interactions.
+The goal of the R package `rescomp` is to simplify the process of defining, simulating and visualizing the output of ODE models of ecological consumer-resource interactions.
 In essence, it is a consumer-resource modelling focused interface to the excellent `deSolve` package.

 ## Installation